rodrigodagostino/personal-portfolio-v1/projects/vue-calculator-app.md

 ---
 title: Vue Calculator App
 slug: vue-calculator-app
+descriptionEN: Yes, I know!
+The typical to-do app everyone starts with, right?
+But go ahead, take a look.
+As with all my other projects, I take a simple idea and push it a little bit further.
-description: Yes, I know!
+descriptionES: Yes, I know!
 The typical to-do app everyone starts with, right?
 But go ahead, take a look.
 As with all my other projects, I take a simple idea and push it a little bit further.
 imageUrl: ./assets/vue-calculator-app.png
 tags:
 - javascript